Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Program for the Implementation of Stack using Array

-Let’s see how to write a program for the implementation of a stack using an array.
+Let’s see how to write a program for the implementation of stack using array.

 // java program for implementation of stack using array